anarubioruiz/ARIA-data/example-based-learning/A.1/asp/t-fewshot-exp-2.md

 ```

 ### EXPLANATION
-The first rule turns on the kitchen light when occupancy is detected and it is nighttime.
+The first rule turns on the kitchen light when occupancy is detected and it is nighttime, because there is no natural light.
 The second rule turns off the kitchen light when there is no occupancy or it is daytime because, in the latter case, natural light can be utilized through the window (assuming there are no blinds).
 ## END

 ## START